 3. Red Valentine Tree

-A sweet idea is to decorate your tree with photos.
-Print them out on photo and frame them with decorated cardboard.
-Jazz up loose photos with scrapbook accessories.
+Another sweet idea is to decorate it with photos.
+Print these out on photo paper and frame them with decorated cardboard.
+Jazz them up further with scrapbook accessories.
 Or be a little extra and scribble love notes on heart-shaped tags and use them as ornaments.
-Old Valentine’s Day cards would be amazing as well.
+Old Valentine’s Day cards work, too!

 Decorating a colorful Christmas tree is a fun and fresh way to celebrate Valentine’s Day.
 Which of these ideas got your heart racing?
-We’d love to see pictures of your Valentine tree.
-So go ahead and take some snaps then share them in the comments.
+We’d love to hear your thoughts, too, so go ahead and share them in the comments.
 If you’ve got a picture you’d like to share, tag us in our social media accounts.
 It’ll be our pleasure to share them with others.